Modern Languages BA

 Full entry requirements

-Whether you’re starting your language from beginners’ level, or with prior knowledge, you’ll reach a professional standard in your chosen languages through intensive learning practice and your residence abroad – see the section below on Study abroad and work placements for details of the different opportunities available to you.
+Whether you’re starting your language from a beginners’ level, or with prior knowledge, you’ll reach a professional standard in your chosen languages through intensive learning practice and your residence abroad.

 What languages can I study?

-On the four-year BA Modern Languages degree, we offer the following languages at two entry levels, beginners or with prior experience (A-level or equivalent):
+On the four-year Modern Languages degree, we offer the following languages at two entry levels.
+You can start as a beginner, or start with prior experience (A-level or equivalent):

 Please refer to this table to check that the language combination or pathway you wish to study is currently possible before submitting your application.